 - Every transaction performed via NSDL is documented adequately on its central database and is also reflected in the business partners’ database.

 - Depository participants are expected to include investors with regular statements of account for better monitoring.

 - Depository participants and Agents of Registrar & Transfer (R&T) are subjected to routine NSDL inspections.

-- NSDL carries out random searches by sending the statement to the random list of investors in exchange to suit the report provided by DP and figure out if any, the difference.
+- NSDL carries out random searches by sending the statement to the random list of investors in exchange to suit the report provided by DP and figure out if any difference is there.

 - DPs are indeed permitted to conduct any credit/ debit transactions in the account involved after the confirmed guidance of the client.

 - Exchange of data between NSDL and its business associates is safeguarded by encryption according to the latest technology.